jayanthkoushik/corgy/docs/corgy.types.md

 This can be changed by setting the following class attributes:

-* sequence_separator: The string that separates indidivual key-value pairs.
+* sequence_separator: The string that separates individual key-value pairs.
 The

     default is `,`.